 Franklin Wang is a high schooler at Palo Alto High School.
 He is an avid programmer with five years of programming experience with Java, Python, and C#.
 Currently he competes in the USACO Gold Division and has also competed in the AIME.
 He also has extensive machine learning experience with Python.
 Outside of programming, Franklin enjoys playing oboe, badminton, and reading.

 Riley Kong is a student at Archbishop Mitty High School.
 He has had more than five years of programming experience.
 Riley enjoys programming contests and is currently in USACO Gold.
 When not programming, Riley enjoys linguistics, cryptography, piano, math, and science, and has performed in Carnegie Hall.

 Course and Registration Information

 Both classes will run from Monday to Friday, 9:00 AM to 3:00 PM.
-Tuition is $300 per week.
-Extended care from 3:00 to 5:00 PM can be purchased for an additional $50 per week.
+Tuition is $320 per week ($200 if you choose to only register for the morning class).
+Extended care from 3:00 to 5:30 PM can be purchased for an additional $50 per week.
 Lunch can be also be purchased for an additional $50 per week.